open-component-model/ocm-website/content/en/docs/guides/complex-component-structure-deployment.md

 ## Constructing the Localizations and Configurations

-Normally, these objects would be created for use.
-But once we have the component, let's create the localization and configuration objects by hand.
-We will need to apply these objects, like the component version, to the cluster.
-This can be done either by hand or by using flux.
+Normally, these objects would be created for use by [Unpacker](https://github.com/open-component-model/unpacker-controller) or by the [MPAS System](https://github.com/open-component-model/MPAS).

+Here, we'll create the localization and configuration YAML by hand and then apply it to the cluster.

 We have to create three of each of these components.
 Localization, Configuration and a FluxDeployer.
 One for each component version.